openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

       inherit myclass

--  ``classes/``: this final directory is meant for classes that can be used in the two contexts explain above.
+-  ``classes/``: this final directory is meant for classes that can be used in the two contexts explained above.
 In other words, they can be inherited either globally or in a recipe.

 For details on how BitBake locates class files, see the